Skip to content

 Short answers, pulled from the story.

-How long did Gladys M. Wrigley serve as editor of The Geographical Review?
+How long did Gladys M. Wrigley edit the Geographical Review?